 Bread Head provides access to food literacy, education, and resources.
 By partnering in the empowerment of people marginalized by social inequity, we help develop healthy and inclusive communities.

 In 2016, Celeste Baker founded Bread Head to support newly housed individuals by offering access to food, life skills coaching, and intentional community.
 Since then, Bread Head has evolved to bring food literacy programs and services to the Los Angeles food justice & equity scene.
-Together, we cultivate a deeper understanding of the impact of food, and food choices on oneself, our communities, the economy, and environment.
-With our responsive programming and purposeful community, we seek to inspire personal growth, self-efficacy, and balanced living.
+Together, we cultivate a deeper understanding of the impact of food, and food choices on oneself, our communities, the economy, and the environment.
+We seek to inspire personal growth, self-efficacy, and balanced living with our responsive programming and purposeful community.
 We believe in regular assessment, reflection, and improvement, whether on the individual level or as an organization.
 Bread Head strives to ensure equitable and inclusive programs, services, and policies for a future with food literacy for all.

 Though “new in town”, Bread Head has been impactful in measurable ways.
 Together we make a difference!
 Since January 2021:

 Community members have received food through our Gaia’s Gift grocery assistance program which began in April 2020.
 In those early days, we started with just 4 bags of food for 4 individuals!

 Pounds of produce are kept out of landfills.

 Individuals have participated in our PAN program.

 Community members have participated in volunteer-led, CHEW workshops and BH Movement classes.